rubendal/Sm4sh-Calculator/README.md

 * Max distance when hitstun ends

 #### Launch Visualizer
-Note: Work in progress, this is not a combo calculator, distance calculation is not accurate, stage layout collision detection might give weird results and bounced trajectories are not accurate
+Note: Work in progress, this is not a combo calculator, distance calculation may not accurate, stage layout collision detection might give weird results and bounced trajectories are not accurate

 Visualize launch trajectory, position per hitstun frame and distance launched in a graph and display stage layout with some collision detection